 Horsetail is one of the best plants for fighting fluid retention.
-You can find it in pharmacies and natural stores, and there are many reasons why it can help:
+You can find it in pharmacies and natural stores.
+There are many reasons why it can help:

 - It contains silicon, a mineral that helps regenerate the skin and repair connective tissue

-- Interestingly, horsetail contains two active compounds that stimulate circulation and filter toxins from the blood
+- Horsetail contains two active compounds that stimulate circulation and filter toxins from the blood

 Want to read more?
 How to Clean Toxins from your Kidneys

-When salt accumulates in your body, however, tissues become inflamed and edema occurs, i.e. fluid retention.
+When salt accumulates in your body, tissues become inflamed and edema occurs.
+Edema is another name for fluid retention.